 Most people have been directly or indirectly affected by the pandemic.
 Our shared trauma and losses make it harder to hide the impacts of anxiety or depression.
 Especially when you are surrounded by others who are experiencing loss as well.

 Recognition of the importance of Mental Health.
-Since more people are acknowledging that the suffer from depression and anxiety I am not surprised they recognized the important of mental health care.
+Since more people are acknowledging that they suffer from depression and anxiety I am not surprised they recognized the importance of mental health care.

-However, I was stunned that they considered it equally import as physical health, and perhaps even more importanct to an individuals well-being.
+However, I was stunned that they considered it equally import as physical health, and perhaps even more important to an individual’s well-being.

 Global Treatment Preferences.